haikuginger/beekeeper/docs/source/how.rst

     ['RT6330', 'PV46', 'GX280']

-We didn't need to pass any special variables to the API for this request outside of what's automatically handled by the already, so it's very simple.
+We didn't need to pass any special variables to the API for this request outside of what's automatically handled already, so it's very simple.
 Beekeeper also handles parsing the returned data into a Pythonic format, so it's easy to iterate across and subscript into.